tidepool-org/handbook/Onboarding Documents/Communication and Transparency.md

 Also be sure to thank and congratulate folks when you think they are doing great work, too.
 The more the better.
 Doing it in public, like at the Daily Standup or in Slack, is the best.

-If you are uncomfortable providing feedback to someone directly, please talk to Howard or Brandon about it.
+If you are uncomfortable providing feedback to someone directly, please talk to the CEO or a VP about it.

 We don't currently do any form of official performance review.
 Frankly we have yet to find a system that we think works better than "always share your feedback directly with people."
 Do it early, and often, and do it constructively.